ConservationInternational/trends.earth/LDMP/help/source/documentation/reporting_tool.rst

    :align: center

 If you have a map layer within your QGIS Desktop window, you will now see the Basemap with the administrative level selected clipped out to view the underlying map layer.
-If you would like to export to an image or PDF, select the report icon (|iconReporting|).
+If you would like to export to an image or PDF, select the report icon (|iconVisualization|).
 This will open up the "Visualization tools" dialog box:

 .. image:: /static/documentation/reporting_tool/image069.png
    :align: center